GFHeader

 Lisa Salko Headshot

-Lisa tells the story of how she and her family found their grandfather and great uncles' licenses that were confiscated by the Nazis during the Holocaust.
+Lisa tells the story of how she and her family reclaimed their grandfather and great uncles' drivers licenses that were confiscated by the Nazis during the Holocaust.

 Lisa Salko

 Lisa tells the story of 13 Jewish Drivers' Licenses.
 In November of 2018, Lisa, her sisters and cousins traveled to Lichtenfels, Bavaria, Germany to reclaim their grandfather’s and two great uncles’ drivers’ licenses which had been confiscated by the Nazis 80 years earlier, shortly after Kristallnacht and rediscovered while the town was digitizing records in 2017.
 What started as a trip about reclaiming a part of their family turned into something so much bigger than them.
 13 Jewish Drivers' Licenses is about a small Bavarian town coming to terms with its darkest past.
-It’s a story about discovery, exploration, reflection and reconciliation.
+It’s a story about discovery, exploration, and reconciliation.
 It’s a story about human connection and “doing the right thing”.
 It’s a story about HOPE.
 Lisa takes us on an emotional journey during her week long trip which coincided with the 80th Anniversary of Kristallnacht.
-It’s an important story and extremely relevant given the rise of antisemitic occurrences in our country today, throughout Germany and Europe.
+It’s an important story about being an Upstander and is extremely relevant given the rise of antisemitism in our country, throughout Germany and Europe.

-Lisa and her husband, Larry, live in Westchester County, NY, where they raised their two children: Jacob, married to Kaitlin, and Jennifer, married to Jonathan Schneider.
-Lisa and Larry have 3 grandchildren: Liam, Elianna & Noah.
+Lisa and her husband, Larry, live in Westchester County, NY, where they raised their two children, Jacob, and Jennifer.
+They have 3 grandchildren.
 When not speaking about 13 Driver’s Licenses, she works as a real estate professional at Benerofe Properties Corp., a real estate and private equity investment firm in White Plains, NY.

 To download an editable flyer, CLICK HERE